How to Make Chicken Stock Recipe

 • Next add butter, garlic, bouillon cubes and pepper to pot.
 Bring pot to boil over high heat.
 Once water begins boiling, reduce heat to medium low and cover.
 Occasionally stir seasonings (sometimes will stick to the sides of the pan) in the pot and cover during cooking time.

 • Lastly take the remaining stock and strain removing all vegetables, etc leaving smooth stock.
+You can use the veggies and chicken for anything you want at this point which we usually put in cornbread dressing or in chicken and dumplings.

 Notes